Chapter 2: Pancha Mahabhuta Viveka – Discrimination of the Elements

 Sarvathā śakti mātrasya na pṛthak gaṇanā kvacit, śakti kāryaṁ tu naivāṣti dvitīyaṁ śaṅkyate kaṭham (53).
-The discussion was centring around the question of the relation of a substance to its quality—such as fire and its heat, a person and his ability, strength, etc. This verse tells us that the quality cannot be considered as independent of the substance, in the same way as the strength of a person cannot be considered as separate from the person, because strength or quality by itself does not effect any special activity, consequence, etc. Minus substance, the quality cannot produce any special effect.
+The discussion was centring round the question of the relation of a substance to its quality—such as fire and its heat, a person and his ability and strength, etc. This verse tells us that the quality cannot be considered as independent of the substance, in the same way as the strength of a person cannot be considered as separate from the person, because strength or quality by itself does not effect any special activity, consequence, etc. Minus substance, the quality cannot produce any special effect.

-Now, a question arises in the fifty-fourth verse: Does maya work in the whole of Brahman, or only in a part of Brahman?
+Now, a question arises in the 54th verse.
+Does maya work in the whole of Brahman, or only in a part of Brahman?
 Brahman is universally present.
-Is maya also universally present?
-Or is there some part of Brahman where maya does not work?
+Is maya also universally present, or is there some part of Brahman where maya does not work?

 Na kṛstna brahmā vṛttiḥ sā śaktiḥ kiṁ tveka deśa bhāk, ghaṭa śaktir yathā bhūmau snigdha mṛdyeva vartate (54).
 The author’s view is that maya does not work in the whole of Brahman; it is only in certain aspects of Brahman that we can see maya operating.
-Eka deśa bhāk means ‘located in some part, but not operable everywhere’, just as the capacity of the earth to modify itself into a pot is not to be seen generally in every part of the earth.
-The potential for the earth to get transformed into a form called a pot is localised in the sense that it requires the assistance of a maker of the pot.
-Certain other factors are also necessary.
+Eka deśa bhāk means ‘located in some part, but not operable everywhere’, just as the capacity of earth to modify itself into a pot is not to be seen generally in every part of the earth.
+The potential for earth to get transformed into a form called a pot is localised in the sense that it requires the assistance of a maker of the pot and certain other factors.
 The earth will not automatically rise into the shape of a pot.
 That is to say, the pot-ness of the earth is not a universal existence; otherwise, everywhere, wherever there is earth, pots will come up.
-There are certain locations, conditioning factors, where alone the pot can come up out of the earth.
-And generally, we cannot see the pot form coming up everywhere in physical existence.
+There are certain locations, conditioning factors, where alone a pot can come up out of the earth, and generally, we cannot see a pot form coming up everywhere in physical existence.

 That doctrine which holds that the entirety of God has become the world is called pantheism.
-It is a defective doctrine which merges God with the creative process and does not accept another God, transcendent.
-There is no transcendence of God.
-There is only immanence of God for the pantheistic doctrine, which cannot be accepted on account of the fact that transcendence is always there and but for which, individuals involved in the creative process will not have an aspiration for God.
+It is a defective doctrine which merges God in the creative process and does not accept a transcendent God.
+For the pantheistic doctrine there is no transcendence of God, there is only immanence of God.
+This cannot be accepted on account of the fact that transcendence is always there, but for which, individuals involved in the creative process would not have an aspiration for God.
 Our aspiration for the Transcendent Reality is actually an indication of there being such a thing as a Transcendent Being.
-If such a thing does not exist—if it is all immanence only, and all the parts of God are merged in the parts of creation, including our own selves—we will be like locked-up persons inside a prison, and there would be no consciousness of even freedom from the prison.
+If such a thing does not exist—if it is all immanence only, and all the parts of God are merged in the parts of creation, including our own selves—we would be like locked-up persons inside a prison, and there would be no consciousness of even the possibility of freedom from the prison.

 Pādo’sya sarvā bhūtāni tripādasti svayaṁ prabhaḥ, ityeka deśa vṛttitvaṁ māyayā vadati śrutiḥ.
-Sruti is a Veda; it means the Purusha Sukta, which affirms that only a fraction of Brahman should be regarded as involved in creation, not the entirety.
-In the Bhagavad Gita also, this is confirmed.
+Sruti is a Veda; it refers the Purusha Sukta, which affirms that only a fraction of Brahman, not the entirety, should be regarded as involved in creation.
+In the Bhagavadgita also, this is confirmed.

 Viṣṭa bhyāham idaṁ kṛtsnam ekāṁśena sthito jagat, iti kṛṣṇo’rju nāyāha jagata stveka deśatām (56).
-"I have enveloped this entire creation," says the great Lord of the Bhagavad Gita, "and I am sustaining this entire cosmos by a fraction of Myself.
+In the Bhagavadgita, the great Lord says, “I have enveloped this entire creation, and I am sustaining this entire cosmos by a fraction of Myself.
 I do not involve Myself entirely in the act of creation.”
-Even when we work, when we are very occupied with certain works—office work, industrial work, manufacturing work, etc.—we always remain something at the back of this work.
-We don't completely merge ourselves and then cease to be what we are, even if the work is very heavy.
+Even when we work, when we are occupied with certain works—office work, industrial work, manufacturing work, etc.—we always remain as something at the back of this work.
+We do not completely merge ourselves and then cease to be what we are, even if the work is very heavy.
 There is a transcendent element in us, to which we revert after the work is over.
 If we have merged ourselves in the work, there would be no personality in us; we would be only work.
 The entire personality would be nothing but the manifestation of work.
-There is a transcendent background to which we revert when the work is finished, though for the time being it appears that we are immersed in the work.
-We never get totally immersed in anything; we have a transcendent element in us always.
+There is a transcendent background to which we revert when the work is finished.
+Though for the time being it appears that we are immersed in the work, we never get totally immersed in anything; we have a transcendent element in us always.
 So is the case with God.

 The word dasangulam, or ‘ten fingers’, is interpreted in many ways.
 The word ‘ten’ is a figure which exceeds numerology.
 There are no ten numbers; numbers are only nine.
 Ten is nothing but one and zero, so the number ten is indicative of a numberless state of being; and a numberless state of being is infinite being.
 So to say that God transcends the world by ten fingers is to say that He transcends the world infinitely and there is no end for His transcendence.
 Sa bhūmiṁ viśvato vṛtvā atyatiṣṭha daśāṅgulam.